alex-toy/sparkify/README.md

 Once the data has been ETLed, you are free to take full benefit from the power of star modelling and make business driven queries like :

     - Which song has been played by user 'Lily' on a paid level?
+    - When did user 'Lily' play song from artist 'Elena'?